-Show homes are sometimes described as painted ladies.
-Despite their designer flair and top-end appliances these “painted ladies” can conceal a multitude of problems.
+Part two of this mini-series on home inspections covers houses that look good but have hidden flaws.
+Show homes are sometimes described as “painted ladies.”
+Despite their designer flair and top-end appliances these homes can conceal a multitude of problems.

-Recently one of our members decided to be cautious and get a home inspection.
+In this Tale, a client of mine wisely decided to be cautious and get a home inspection.
 Here’s what she found:

 - There was a beautiful stainless steel fridge with the requisite high-end icemaker.
 There was no plumbing to the icemaker so, of course, it didn’t work.

 - The high-end dishwasher had no plumbing either.
 BUT, the electrical was connected.
 Someone had turned on the dishwasher and it shorted out.
 How did the inspector know this?
 He looked at the electrical panel and saw one of the breakers was off.
 He then established that breaker was for the dishwasher, checked the dishwasher, and found the problem.